williamspiro/hubXml/README.md

 # hubXml
 A tool to turn any blog into a HubSpot importable XML file.
-It will grab post titles, meta descriptions, authors, tags, featured images and post bodies, and turn them all into importable `<items>`, building a HubSpot importable XML file.
+It will grab post titles, meta descriptions, publish dates, authors, tags, featured images and post bodies, and turn them all into importable `<items>`, building a HubSpot importable XML file.
 Plain and simple, this allows you to __import any blog into HubSpot__, not just Wordpress blogs :tada:

 ## hubXml/src/main/java/hubXml.java
 Selectors are set in `hubXmlSelectors.java`